oneloveipfs/ipfsVideoUploader/README.md

 4. Run `npm run keygen` to generate encryption and auth keys for Steem Keychain support.
 Then backup the contents of `.auth.json` file in a safe place.

-5. Run `npm run sc2link` to generate SteemConnect login link (if SteemConnect is used).

-6. Replace the login link with the one you obtained from step 5 in [config.json](https://github.com/techcoderx/ipfsVideoUploader/blob/master/config.json#L16) (if SteemConnect is used).

-7. If `whitelistEnabled` is set to `true`, add some Steem accounts to the whitelist by modifying [whitelist.txt](https://github.com/techcoderx/ipfsVideoUploader/blob/master/whitelist.txt). (one line per Steem user)
+5. If `whitelistEnabled` is set to `true`, add some Steem accounts to the whitelist by modifying [whitelist.txt](https://github.com/techcoderx/ipfsVideoUploader/blob/master/whitelist.txt). (one line per Steem user)

-8. Run the app by typing `npm start`.
+6. Run the app by typing `npm start`.
 Your app will listen to ports you specify in `config.json` file.

 All uploaded files (through non-resumable upload APIs) will be saved in the `uploaded` folder within the repo.
 Image files (for Steem article body) will be saved in the `imguploads` folder.
 As for resumable uploads, you may define the directory in `config.json` file as well as the `tusd` daemon startup arguments.